pkmn/dmg/TESTING.md

 Most logic, in particular damange calculation results, should be [incredibly easy to test](#generate-test) and thus **tests are expected to accompany all pull requests**.
-The `master` branch of `@pkmn/dmg` is [protected, may not be pushed to directly and requires status checks to pass before merging](https://github.blog/2015-09-03-protected-branches-and-required-status-checks/).
+The `master` branch of `@pkmn/dmg` is [protected, may not be pushed to directly, and requires status checks to pass before merging](https://github.blog/2015-09-03-protected-branches-and-required-status-checks/).

-- Unit tests for logic in `foo.ts` should exist in a file  named `foo.test.ts` and be placed in the `src/tests/` directory with a **hierarchy mirroring the location of `foo.ts` in `src/`**.
-The majority of tests will should be in one of the files in `src/tests/mechanics/`, as the majority of code lives there.
+- Unit tests for logic in `foo.ts` should exist in a file  named `foo.test.ts` in the `src/tests/` directory with a **hierarchy mirroring the location of `foo.ts` in `src/`**.
+The majority of tests should be in one of the files in `src/tests/mechanics/`, as the majority of code lives there.
 - Tests should ideally be **as focused as possible and only test one 'variable'** (species, abilities, EVs, items, moves, etc), however, this is often impossible given how interlinked Pokémon's mechanics are.
 - Tests should be **named after the primary trigger/mechanic/interaction** they are meant to be testing.
-- **Prefer realistic test setups** - chose Pokémon / Move / Ability / Item combos that are valid and occur during regular battles.
+- **Prefer realistic test setups** - chose Pokémon / move / ability / item combinations that are valid and occur during regular battles.
 This is not strictly required, but makes for much more intuitive test cases.
 - **Favor [table driven testing](https://github.com/golang/go/wiki/TableDrivenTests)** - Jest has
   support for table driven tests with `.each(...)`, but `inGens`/`tests`/`toMatch` should be preferred in `@pkmn/dmg`